 - 1 egg

 Dip the dandelions into the batter mix.
 Shake off excess before placing into a pan with enough oil to shallow fry the dandelions.
 After a few minutes turn the dandelions over to cook the other side and remove from the pan once the batter is golden.
+Place on kitchen roll to soak up excess oil.

 Alternatively deep fry in oil for several minutes until golden and crispy.